RoboSats/robosats/docs/_pages/docs/03-understand/02-robots.md

 ## **Robot Re-Use: Not Recommended**

 It is strongly recommended to generate a new, random robot after each trade to enhance your privacy.
-Robot re-use has the potential to expose end-user information if multiple orders can be linked to a single avatar.
+Robot re-use has the potential to expose end-user information since multiple orders can be linked to a single avatar.

 The unique token associated with each avatar is not intended for robot re-use; rather, it is intended to act like a password for accessing ongoing orders and resolving active disputes.
 Please safely store this token or risk never accessing that particular robot avatar again.